zama-ai/tfhe-rs/tfhe/docs/getting_started/benchmarks.md

 | Leading / Trailing zeros/ones                          | 85.7 ms    | 135 ms      | 151 ms      | 206 ms      | 250 ms       | 308 ms       |
 | Log2                                                   | 98.0 ms    | 151 ms      | 173 ms      | 231 ms      | 279 ms       | 333 ms       |

-The table below reports the timing when the left input of the benchmarked operation is encrypted and the other is a clear scalar of the same size.
+The table below reports the timing on CPU when the left input of the benchmarked operation is encrypted and the other is a clear scalar of the same size.

 | Operation \ Size                                       | `FheUint8` | `FheUint16` | `FheUint32` | `FheUint64` | `FheUint128` | `FheUint256` |
 | ------------------------------------------------------ | ---------- | ----------- | ----------- | ----------- | ------------ | ------------ |